Skip to main content Skip to footer

 It’s most valuable for companies that use a more traditional approach to project management.

-The PMP designation is largely based on the Project Management Body of Knowledge (PMBOK) methodology, which is often conflated with the Waterfall model.
+The PMP designation is largely based on the Project Management Body of Knowledge (PMBOK) methodology, which is often conflated with traditional project management methodologies like the Waterfall model.
 (More on this later.)

 If you want to work for smaller, more Agile companies like groundbreaking startups, chances are much higher that they’re working with Scrum.